NCAA Division III women's basketball tournament

-The NCAA Division III women's basketball championship is the annual tournament to determine the national champions of women's NCAA Division III collegiate basketball in the United States.
-It was held annually from 1982, when the NCAA began to sponsor women's sports at all three levels, through 2019.
-No championship was held in 2020 or 2021 due to COVID-19 issues.
+The NCAA Division III women's basketball championship is the annual tournament organized by the National Collegiate Athletic Association to determine the national champions of women's collegiate basketball among its Division III members in the United States.
+It has been held every year since 1982 (when the NCAA began to sponsor women's sports at all three levels), except for 2020 or 2021 due to COVID-19.

-Washington University in St. Louis is the most successful program with five national titles.
-The most recent champion is Hope College.
+Washington St. Louis has been the most successful program, with five national titles.

+The most recent champions are NYU, who won their third national title in 2025.